mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

 2. Performs a rebin operation using either :ref:`Rebin <algm-Rebin>` or :ref:`InterpolatingRebin <algm-InterpolatingRebin>`

-*SANSCreateWavelengthAndPixelAdjustment*
+*Create SANS Wavelength and Pixel Adjustment*
 -------------------------------------------

-The :ref:`SANSCreateWavelengthAndPixelAdjustment <algm-SANSCreateWavelengthAndPixelAdjustment>`
-algorithm combines the output of the *Calculate SANS Transmission* step, the output of the *Normalize To SANS Monitor*, and flood and direct files to produce the correction workspaces which are required for :ref:`SANSConvertToQ <algm-SANSConvertToQ>`.
+This step combines the output of the *Calculate SANS Transmission* step, the output of the *Normalize To SANS Monitor*, and flood and direct files to produce the correction workspaces which are required for :ref:`SANSConvertToQ <algm-SANSConvertToQ>`.